-In most Chamberlain, Lift master, and Sears’s openers a motor turns the worm gear and drive shaft inside the opener, which rotates the sprocket attached to the top of the drive shaft.
+In most Chamberlain, Lift master, and Sears’s openers a motor turns the worm gears and drive shaft inside the opener, which rotates the sprocket attached to the top of the drive shaft.
 This turns the chain and moves the door.

-If your garage doors springs are intact chances are you garage door openers main drive gear has failed.
+If your garage doors springs are intact chances are your garage door openers main drive gear has failed.
 You can easily inspect your drive gears by unplugging your garage door opener and removing the metal cover.
 The main drive gear is made of a white plastic that typically is the weak link in the opener.
 Many things can cause this gear to fail.
 Some causes of wear are:

 - Garage door out of balance (Springs broke or in need of adjustment)